Spha-Codes/spha/content/authors/admin/_index.md

 highlight_name: true
 ---

-Spha, a passionate Research Scientist, explores the complex world of cardiovascular health—a realm that encompasses heart conditions like atherosclerosis and aortic valve disease.
-With innovative techniques like Mass Spectrometry Imaging, Spatial Omics, Proteomics, and Metabolomics, Spha explores disease progression, seeking hidden biomarkers that promise more effective diagnosis and treatments. 🌿🔬
+I'm Sphamandla Ntshangase, but you can call me Spha.
+I'm a passionate Research Scientist at the University of Edinburgh, BHF Centre for Cardiovascular Science.
+My research and writing explore the complex nature of cardiovascular health.
+Within this realm, I navigate heart conditions such as atherosclerosis and aortic valve disease, unraveling their mysteries through cutting-edge techniques.
+My toolkit includes Mass Spectrometry Imaging, Spatial Omics, Proteomics, and Metabolomics - each providing a lens through which I view into disease progression.

-{style="text-align: justify;"}
+My mission?
+To uncover hidden biomarkers that hold the promise of more effective diagnoses and treatments. 🌿🔬 {style="text-align: justify;"}